What is your telephone number?

 Will my summer camp spot be held if I send in just a registration form?

 No. We require a completed registration form accompanied with a non-refundable $100 Registration Deposit.
 If registering after May 1st, full payment is required.
 For all registrations, full payment is due by June 15th.
-If payment is not made in full and all forms turned into camp by June 15th, a late registration fee of $100 will be assessed and your spot may be forfeited.
+If payment is not made in full and all forms turned into camp by June 15th, your camper’s spot will be forfeited.